- What Happens to Our Body As We Age

 - 500 mg Nicotinamide (Mammal)

-I’m also considering switching from Nictotinamide (NM) to this Nicotinamide Mononucleotide (NMN) supplement*, because NMN has shown to be more effective than NM in slowing down aging in humans.
+If you’re considering supplementing with NAD boosters, I’d recommend using this Nicotinamide Mononucleotide (NMN) instead of Nictotinamide (NM), because NMN has been shown to be more effective in slowing down aging in humans.

 In an attempt to influence my biological clock, I’m currently on the following drug regimen: